The Hinsons: History

-Kenny, the lead singer of The Hinson, became pastor of a church in Houston, Texas.
+Kenny, the lead singer of The Hinsons, became pastor of a church in Houston, Texas.

 After many conversations and phone calls with his family, Larry approached their record producer at Calvary Music Group and suggested a reunion project involving the original members.
 The original group reunited for the 13-city "One More Hallelujah" tour.
 The album One More Hallelujah featured the songs "Joy Comes In The Morning", "I'll Never Be Over The Hill" and "I've Been To Heaven".
 During the tour, lead singer Kenny Hinson was diagnosed with kidney cancer.
 After a long battle, he died on July 27, 1995 at the age of 41.

-After Kenny's death, Ronny, the eldest of the brothers in the group, continued to perform, write, and produce.
+In Kenny's final days, the song "Oasis" was written by Ronny and Kenny in his hospital room.
+The legacy of Kenny continues on as he continues to recognized as one of the greatest make vocalists in southern gospel.
+After Kenny's death, Ronny, the eldest of the brothers in the group, continued to perform, write, and produce, and is still recognized as one of the great pioneer writers of southern gospel music.

 Larry continued pastoring until 1996 when he and his wife and son went out on the evangelistic field.
 In 2008 they started SouthPoint Church in White House, Tennessee.
 Larry Hinson died on April 22, 2020.

+Bo Hinson continues the Hinson legacy to this day as The Hinsons along with his son Landon Hinson, and Jourdyn Hinson.